fastforwardlabs/mdffreport12/src/03-technical.md

 #### Data Properties
 - **Time series data**: As discussed in the previous section, it is important to correctly discretize the data and to handle stationarity before training a model.
+In addition, for discretized data with temporal relationships, the use of LSTM layers as part of the encoder or decoder can help model these relationships.

 - **Univariate vs Multivariate**: Deep learning methods are well suited to data that has a wide range of features: they're recommended for high-dimensional data, such as images, and work well for